Wuodan/routheon/README.md

 targets and provides it to Traefik.

 It’s **optional** — Routheon works normally without it.
-You only need it if you want `/v1/models` to list all active model servers.
+Only required if you want `/v1/models` to aggregate all active model servers.

 The service aggregates the `/v1/models` output from all reachable `llama.cpp` servers and returns an OpenAI compatible output as if one server was providing multiple models.